Kinann01/Evo/README.md

 2. Create a virtual environment using `python3 -m venv env`, activate it `source env/bin/activate`.
 This will help to keep the dependencies isolated.
 3. Install the required packages using `pip install -r requirements.txt`.
 4. Run the algorithm using `python3 main.py --file "Path to file with expected inpiut"` and analyze the output
-5. Deactive the virtual environment using `deactivate` and (optional) remove it using `rm -rf env`.
+5. Deactive the virtual environment using `deactivate` and (optionally) remove it using `rm -rf env`.

 ## Results
-Refer to report.txt in the root of the repository.
+Refer to report.txt.
 For us, "Fitness" is the total value of items in the knapsack.